-VIG Holding's real estate risk was TEUR 27,206 as of 31 December 2019 based on the internal model (31/12/2018: TEUR 32,631).
+VIG Holding's property risk was TEUR 30,537 as of 31 December 2020 based on the internal model (31/12/2019: TEUR 27,206).

 SPREAD RISK

 The spread risk results from all assets, liabilities and financial instruments whose value depends on changes in the level or volatility of credit spreads over the risk-free yield curve.
 This also takes into account the default risk of financial instruments.
 The main factors determining the level of the spread risk are the duration and the rating of the respective investment.
 Liabilities in the local currency of a central government or a central bank of an EU member state as well as liabilities of supranational institutions (ECB, EIB, EFSF, etc.) are considered to be risk-free exposures.